Tracey Gaudry

-Tracey Gaudry (née Watson; born 17 June 1969) is an Australian sport administrator, former professional cyclist and former chief executive officer of Respect Victoria - Victoria's first agency dedicated to the primary prevention of all forms of family violence and violence against women.
+Tracey Gaudry (née Watson; born 17 June 1969) is an Australian sport administrator, former professional cyclist and current chief executive officer of Comm Unity Plus Services Ltd.

 Prior to her corporate executive roles, Gaudry represented Australia at two Summer Olympics (1996 and 2000) and the 1998 Commonwealth Games.

-After finishing her career as an athlete, Gaudry served on numerous boards and committees, leading to her current appointments as member of the Management Committee of the Union Cycliste Internationale, president of the Oceania Cycling Confederation and member of the Board of the Deakin University Sport Business Network.
+After finishing her career as an athlete, Gaudry served on numerous boards and committees, including her current appointments as member of the Track Commission of the Union Cycliste Internationale, member of Executive Board of the Oceania Cycling Confederation, member of the Board of the Deakin University Sport Business Network, and member of the Board of the Federation of Community Legal Centres.

+Gaudry is a 2017 Deakin University Alumni of the Year recipient.

 Cycling career

 Gaudry began riding seriously early in 1992 after recovering from a life-threatening illness, with support from the Victorian Institute of Sport's (VIS) cycling coach, Donna Rae-Szalenski from Geelong, and the Geelong West Cycling Club.

 She first competed in the UCI World Road Cycling Championships in 1994.

 From 1995 she was an Australian Institute of Sport scholarship holder.
 She won the Australian National Time Trial Championships in 1995.

 She competed at the 1996 Summer Olympics.

 In 1997, Gaudry took a break from the sport to focus on her professional career development.

 In 1998, Tracey joined the Australian Women's Road squad overseas, coached by James Victor and competed in the 1998 Commonwealth Games.

 In 1999, she turned professional, riding for teams EBLY in France, and TIMEX in USA.
 In those years Gaudry won the Tour de Snowy, Tour of Bretagne, Trophée D'or, the Montreal World Cup, the Australian National Road Race Championships and multiple UCI one-day races and stages of UCI stage races.

 In 2000, Gaudry won the Australian National Time Trial Championships, UCI one-day races and stages of UCI stage races predominantly in North America.
 Gaudry went on to compete in the 2000 Summer Olympics in her home country.

 Gaudry was ranked third in the World on official UCI rankings at the height of her career.